 Crime Statistics Report

-KU Police took reports of 481 criminal offenses on campus in 2024, which is a 6.4% decrease from the 514 criminal offenses taken in 2023.
-The 2024 number is 13.6% below the 10-year annual average of 561 reported crimes.
+KU Police took reports of 497 criminal offenses on campus in 2025, which is a 4.3% increase from the 481 criminal offenses taken in 2024.

 Property crimes, such as theft and criminal damage to property, continue to make up the greatest number of offenses reported on campus.
-Violent crimes such as robbery and aggravated battery were also reported but were a smaller percentage of the overall crime total.
+Violent crimes such as robbery and aggravated assault were also reported but were a smaller percentage of the overall crime total.

 The university strives to be transparent and inform the community about crime statistics on or near campus.
 The disclosure of crime statistics in the Annual Security and Fire Safety Report (ASFSR) — often referred to as the Clery Report — may differ from the crime statistics disclosed by the KU Police Department.
 These differences are the result of the following: